 Phoenix Legal > Firm Profile

 The firm: Phoenix Legal was founded in 2008 by Ms Manjula Chawla, Mr Saket Shukla, Mr Abhishek Saxena and Mr Sawant Singh.
 It is a full-service Indian law firm offering transactional, regulatory, advisory, dispute resolution and tax services.
 It advises a diverse clientele, including domestic and international companies, banks and financial institutions, funds, promoter groups and public sector undertakings.
-It now has 15 partners and 65 lawyers at its three offices (New Delhi, Mumbai and Chennai) making it one of the fastest growing law firms of the country.
+It now has 13 partners and 65 lawyers at its three offices (New Delhi and Mumbai) making it one of the fastest growing law firms of the country.